Please hit me up with any question you have.

 The success of this project hinges on community contributions.
 With a diverse range of environmental data contributing to an extensive seed number, the goal is to achieve randomness closer to true randomness.
 This project opens the door for people worldwide to contribute to the random number generator, collectively creating a level of randomness that humans and computers have struggled to achieve independently.

-This project uses the Geolocation API to get your location and the Open-Meteo API to get weather data.
+This project combines several technologies: the Geolocation API to get your location and the WeatherAPI to get historical, real-time, and future weather data data.

 dumbell #1, 2024